cogment/cogment-doc/docs/reference/cogment-low-level-api-guide/grpc.md

 -   endpoint: The URL where the actor is being served, or "cogment://client".
 The URL is used by the Orchestrator to connect to the actor using the `ServiceActorSP` gRPC service.
 If set to "cogment://client", then the actor is a client and will connect to the Orchestrator instead, using the `ClientActorSP` gRPC service.
 -   implementation: (optional) The name of the implementation of the actor class to run.
 If not provided, an arbitrary implementation will be chosen.
 -   config: (optional) The user config for the actor.
+-   initial_connection_timeout: (optional) Maximum amount of time (in seconds) to wait for an actor to connect to a new trial.
+If not provided (or set to 0), the trial will wait indefinitely.
+-   optional: (optional) True if the actor is optional.
+An optional actor is not necessary for a trial to continue.
+If an actor is required (i.e not optional), the trial will be terminated if the actor is not available.
+If not provided, the actor is required.
+-   default_action: (optional) This is only relevant for optional actors.
+If set, and the actor is not available, this action will be sent to the environment.
+If not provided, the environment will be informed that the actor is unavailable, but will not receive an action.

 ### `SerializedMessage`